BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.6875in;height:5.02083in" />

 Surf up at the bridge, on the left of the fence.
-Itemfinder points us to a *Lemonade.* We can’t do anything with the house, so head west one screen to Terajuma Pier.
+Itemfinder points us to a *Lemonade.* We can't do anything with the house, so head west one screen to Terajuma Pier.

 Go all the way to the left, then down.
 Surf down from here.
 Grab the